puzzle/lightning-beer-tap/README.md

 ```
 * Add your user to the group `gpio`
 * You're all set and ready to go
+* Clone the repository on your Raspberry Pi

 # Aplication.sh start script

 This script is used to start, stop or rebuild the application.
 Simple as that.
 The websocket bridge will be automatically builded if you run `start` without a
 previous build.

+You might need to change the URL of your running ln-self-order-pos in the `application.sh` and dashboard `dashboard/dashboard.sh` files

 ```bash
 $ ./application.sh start # starts the dashboard and websocket bridge